Kale, Yellow Squash, and Sweet Potato Stew

 - Salt and freshly ground pepper to taste

-Trim away the stems from the kale leaves.
+Meanwhile, trim away the stems from the kale leaves.
 Slice them thinly or discard them.
 Chop the kale into bite-sized pieces and rinse well in a colander.
-Add to the soup pot along with the sweet potatoes and broth.
-Add the ginger and spices and stir well.
-Bring to a rapid simmer, then lower the heat.
-Cover and simmer gently for about 10 minutes.

-Season with balsamic vinegar, salt, and pepper.
+Season with salt and pepper and stir into the cilantro.
+Taste, and see if you’d like to add more of the other seasonings.
 If time allows, let the stew stand off the heat for an hour or two.
+You might lose some color as far as the greens, but there will be more flavor.
 Heat through before serving.